Moment Consistency of the Exchangeably Weighted Bootstrap for Semiparametric M-Estimation: Cox Regression Model with Right Censored Data

 \section{Cox Regression Model with Right Censored Data}

-We use the following Cox regression model to illustrate the practicality of the stated conditions M1 -- M3.
+We use the following Cox regression model to illustrate the practicality of the stated conditions M1 -- M3, and then run simulations for the five classes of bootstrap methods considered in Examples 1 -- 5.
 Indeed, the advantages of using bootstrap inferences in this model were considered in the literature, e.g., \citep{et86}.
 In the Cox regression model, the hazard function of the survival time $T$ of a subject with covariate $Z$ is modelled as:

 where $\lambda$ is an unspecified baseline hazard function and $\theta$ is a regression vector.
 In this model, we are usually interested in $\theta$ while treating the cumulative hazard function $\eta(y)=\int_{0}^{y}\lambda(t)dt$ as the nuisance parameter.
-With right censoring of survival time, the data observed is $X=(Y,\delta,Z)$, where $Y=T\wedge C$, $C$ is a censoring time, $\delta=I\{T\leq C\}$, and $Z$ is a regression covariate belonging to a compact set $\mathbb{Z}\subset\mathbb{R}^d$.
+With right censoring of survival time, the data observed is $X=(Y,\delta,Z)$, where $Y=T\wedge C$, $C$ is a censoring time, $\delta=I\{T\leq C\}$, and $Z$ is a regression covariate belonging to a compact set $\mathbb{C}\subset\mathbb{R}^d$.
 We assume that $C$ is independent of $T$ given $Z$.
 The log-likelihood is thus

 where $\eta\{y\} = \eta(y) - \eta(y-)$ is a point mass that denotes the jump of $\eta$ at point $y$.
 The parameter space $\mathcal{H}$ is restricted to a set of nondecreasing cadlag functions on the interval $[0,\tau]$ with $\eta(\tau)\leq M$ for some constant $M$.
 It is well known that the MLE $\widehat\theta$ is semiparametric efficient with the asymptotic variance obtained in \citep{bhhw83}: